 How Important is Sunscreen

-Several studies have been done on the use of sunscreen in preventing melanoma which is a tumour of melanin-forming cells, typically malignant and associated with skin cancer.
+There have been several studies published on the use of sunscreen in preventing melanoma which is a tumour of melanin-forming cells, typically malignant and associated with skin cancer.
 The tumours can appear anywhere on the body.

 One such random clinical study in 2011, published by the Journal of Clinical Oncology, determined that reduction in invasive melanomas was substantial and concluded that melanoma may be preventable by regular use of sunscreen in adults.